-Toxic chemicals that may pose a threat to human health and the environmental are released in various amounts by facilities in many different industry sections.
+Chemicals that may pose a threat to human health and the environmental are released in various amounts by facilities in many different industry sections.
 These facilities must report annually how much of certain chemicals are released to the environment, managed through recycling, recovered, and treated.
-The LDH Tracking Program contains information on toxic releases by fixed facilities and transport as well as the U.S. Environmental Protection Agency Toxic Release Inventory.
+The LDH Tracking Program contains information on toxic releases by fixed facilities and transport.

 Datasets in Progress

 - Hazardous Sites